AMOLED: Comparison to other display technologies

-Marketing terms

 Super AMOLED

-"Super AMOLED" is a marketing term created by Samsung for an AMOLED display with an integrated touch screen digitizer: the layer that detects touch is integrated into the display, rather than overlaid on top of it and cannot be separated from the display itself.
-The display technology itself is not improved.
-According to Samsung, Super AMOLED reflects one-fifth as much sunlight as the first generation AMOLED.
-The generic term for this technology is One Glass Solution (OGS).
+Super AMOLED is a marketing term created by Samsung for an AMOLED display with an integrated touch screen digitizer, the layer that detects touch is integrated into the display, rather than overlaid on top of it and cannot be separated from the display itself.
+When compared with a regular LCD display an AMOLED display consumes less power, provides more vivid picture quality, and renders faster motion response as compared to other display technologies such as LCD.
+However, such type of AMOLED is even better at this with 20% brighter screen, 20% lower power consumption and 80% less sunlight reflection.
+According to the Samsung, Super AMOLED reflects one-fifth as much sunlight as the first generation AMOLED.
+The generic term for this technology is One Glass Solution (OGS), a touchscreen technology that combines the touch sensor and cover glass into a single layer, reducing overall thickness and improving optical clarity.
+This is achieved by coating and etching the ITO (Indium Tin Oxide) layer directly onto the cover glass, eliminating the need for a separate sensor glass and an air gap.

-Comparison
+Super AMOLED displays, while known for their vivid colors and deep blacks, also have some drawbacks, including higher manufacturing costs, potential for screen burn-in, and shorter lifespan compared to some other technologies.

+Devices with AMOLED and Super AMOLED

 Below is a mapping table of marketing terms versus resolutions and sub-pixel types.
 Note how the pixel density relates to choices of sub-pixel type.